Category Archives: Journalism

 Princess Di Online 9/11/1997

-As this story about the tragic death of Princess Diana illustrates, online trolling did not begin with Facebook and Twitter.
-It also hints at some of the ways a wired global community was changing journalism.
+As this story about the tragic death of Princess Diana illustrates, online trolling predates Facebook and Twitter.
+It also hints at some of the ways a wired global community was changing journalism, as more journalists would became lazy like I was and start using the Internet to gather quotes instead of actually talking to people.
+Princess Di’s death marked a turning point in my own life, as that was when I began working the weekend overnight shift at City News Service in Los Angeles.

 Princess Di Online 9/11/1997